jbsimple/simple-patches/readme.md

 - On all pages; CSS fixes to alter some colors for better dark mode enhancement.

 Future Requests or Patches:
 - A button on images tab to remove all existing images.
-The code is there but commented out because I don't fully trust it.
+- A button on images tab to download all existing images into a zip.